Dvisacker/universal-exchange/README.md

 There are 3 queues:

-- Order queue: Adds or matches orders in the orderbook.
+- Order queue: Sends orders to the orderbook.
 Matched orders whose simulation succeeds are added to the pending trades queue.
 - Pending trades queue: Orders that are matched but not yet confirmed.
 After the transaction is confirmed, a message is sent to the confirmed transactions queue.
 - Confirmed transactions queue: Trade that have been confirmed are routed through this queue.